hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY

+#### 2025-07-19 v0.6.22

+`--phantom-create-params`
+These parameters get added in the strong parameters safelist for the create action

+You'll probably wnat to use this along with --code-after-create to check that phanton param

+TODO: you have to tap these away yourself
+TODO: can they be tapped away automatically if not using a factory

+`--phantom-update-params`
+These parameters get added in the strong parameters safelist for the update action

+`--controller-prefix`

+Prefix the controller name, and the cooresponding route & path structure, with this prefix.
+For example, ussing `--controller-prefix='Open'` on a Document build will produce a controller

+`OpenDocumentsController`

+The controller will still treat the `Document` model as the thing it is building, just a different style of Document named with the prefix.
+(To make this meaningful, you'll want to add a `--record-scope` or in some other way differentiate this controller based on its descriptive prefix)

+• Nested and downnest can now both acceept a param pass in parenthesis `(`..`)` to use with polymorphism

+• Magic buttons no longer take up 2 bootstrap columns for each button

+• Adds auto-disable to all Delete buttons; use with a `delete_able?` method on the model

+• Removes more vestiages of optionalized nesting (which I had implemented 3 years ago!)
+I no longer like optionalized nesting at all, and recommend against it.
+Nesting should always be part of the structure, and every route should operate firmly in its nest path.

+Use new controller-prefix to make on-off exceptions or with polymorphic children.

+• Fixes for localized datetime & time inputs

 #### 2025-07-05 v0.6.21
 •Now use new code insertion `--code-after-new` for code that happens directly after `.new()` call. use semicolon (`;`) to create linebreaks; no reason why the factories should insert flash messages